Illustration of men with varying leg sizes.

 • Some aesthetics-oriented approaches have us spending more of our time doing upper-body training: more incline bench pressing, chin-ups, overhead pressing, and biceps curls.
 If lower-body training is included at all, it’s often lighter stuff, such as one-legged squats and Romanian deadlifts.

-• Some strength training programs tell us that we should focus our energy on getting stronger at the Big Three lifts: the squat, bench press, and deadlift.
-In those circles, it’s common for every single workout to start with a few sets of strenuous back squats.
+• Some strength training programs tell us to focus on getting stronger at the Big Three lifts: the squat, bench press, and deadlift.
+In those circles, it’s common for every workout to start with a few sets of strenuous back squats.
 Is that a good way to build a strong and attractive physique?

 If we’re trying to build strong, healthy, and attractive physiques, how big should our legs be?
 How often should we train them?
 And what lower-body lifts should we choose?